glueckpress/stringintelligenz/README-en.md

 **Plural forms** would be understood as both, female and male:
 ```
-Leitende Entwickler*innen
+Leitende Entwickler/-innen
 ```
 would be read as lead developers (female and male):
 ```
-Leitende Entwicklerinnen und leitende Entwickler
+Leitende Entwicklerinnen und Entwickler
 ```

-_**Note:** Gender scientists often recommend to try simplifying and “neutralizing” an expression first instead of using gender suffixes.
-In many cases phrasing can be adjusted to not rely on gender specific expressions._
+_**Note:** It is often recommendable to try simplifying and “neutralizing” an expression first instead of using gender suffixes.
+In many cases phrasing can be adjusted to rely on gender-neutral instead of gender-sensitive expressions._

-#### Why WordPress?
-Why Now?
-WordPress in German has over 3 million active installs.
-The potential impact of a gender-sensitive German UI for WordPress core could turn out as a significant contribution for the progress of gender-sensitive software interfaces in German in general.

-Gender-sensitive language in core language packs could not only make WordPress in German more friendly and inclusive, it could potentially serve as a role model for other Polyglot communities from WordPress.org, as well as from other open source projects to implement their own solutions.

-#### Roadmap

-1. Draft a gender-sensitive translation for default German (`de_DE` locale, informal).
-- Make draft available as a plugin on wordpress.org.
-- Blog about it, e.g. on de.wordpress.org.
-- Collect feedback via plugin forum on wordpress.org.
-- Re-iterate, publish betas and Release Candidates.
-- Transfer final RC into informal and formal `de_DE` core translations.
-- Ship as default translations with a WordPress major release, for example with 4.7.